Chrisc0610/Credit_Risk_Analysis/README.md

     * The percision total is at 99%
     * with a recall of 88%

-- Naive Random Oversampling results:
+- Easy Ensemble AdaBoost Classifier results:
     * The balanced accuracy score is 92%
     * The percision total is at 99%
     * with a recall of 94%